 - 123 1st two digits indicate the grade level.
 The last digit indicates the level of difficulty.
 2 is university preparatory, and 3 is general.
 The ending figure "0" indicates that the course is offered at only one level.
 Some 0's may be university entrances.
-In all sequential subjects, courses numbered 11- are prerequisites for courses numbered 12-. - Students will take five subjects each day. - Students planning to go on to further their education beyond high school should select courses with care regarding entrance requirements at various post-secondary schools. - In completing the course selection form, students must select ten courses plus two optional courses to be used as a substitute if necessary.
-Remember the yearlong Grade 11 English course counts as two credits.
+In all sequential subjects, courses numbered 11- are prerequisites for courses numbered 12-. - · Students will take five subjects each day. - Students planning to go on to further their education beyond high school should select courses with care regarding entrance requirements at various postsecondary schools. - In completing the course selection form, students must select ten courses plus two optional courses to be used as a substitute if necessary.
+Remember the year long Grade 11 English course is separated as 112A and 112B but still counts as two credits.
 These credits are awarded when the course is completed successfully at the end of the school year.
 Students entering grade 11 are encouraged to develop a tentative two-year plan.